Opened 4 years ago

 Trouble saving multiple changes when working with single-file packages

-Reported by: phannebohm Owned by: adeas31
+Reported by: Philip Hannebohm Owned by: Adeel Asghar

 Priority: blocker Milestone: 1.17.0